pepalogik/anonymize_log/README.md

 * identify requests from a specified host (by a known IP address).
 This may be useful for excluding specific hosts from statistical analysis.

-Maintaining real TLDs is vital for statistical analysis--you can estimate how many visitors come from each country.
+Maintaining real TLDs is vital for statistical analysis—you can estimate how many visitors come from each country.

 ### 2. Query strings in referrers